mannokwong/mlsrm/README.md

 # mlsrm
 mlsrm enables the estimation of Social Relations Model using a multilevel approach described by Snijders &amp; Kenny (1999).
 The code (pdSRM.R) was originally developed by Andrew P Knight (knightap@wustl.edu) in 2016, and I modified and extended his code to make the analysis easier.

+If you wish to cite this package please use:
+Wong, M.-N. (2019). mlsrm: an R package for multilevel social relations model [Computer software].
+Available from https://github.com/mannokwong/mlsrm.

 ## Instructions
 Install and Load Package
 Open an R console or RStudio window.
 (R can be downloaded for free from https://cran.r-project.org; RStudio can be downloaded for free from https://www.rstudio.com/)